KoshMarkus/Asteroids/README.md

 # Asteroids

-Аналог игры Asteroids Atari 1979
+Analogue of the game Asteroids Atari 1979